 - Register by completing the online questionnaire on esa-star registration (this provides for the minimum ‘light registration’): Home - esa-star Registration System

-- Visit esa-star publications and search for this opportunity to download the official tender documentation.
+- When this competition launches on 15 December 2022, visit esa-star publications to download the official tender documentation.
 Official documents will include proposal templates, a draft contract, and additional information about this opportunity.

 - Use the official documents to prepare your proposal.

-- Write your proposal and obtain a Letter of Support from your National Delegation, if needed (see ‘Who Can Apply’ section above).
+- Write your proposal and obtain a Letter of Support from your National Delegation (see ‘Who Can Apply’ section above).

 Webinars are scheduled for the following dates: